sourcevault/nutzen/readme.md

 It's common enough to want to apply the `.ar` counting on a specific argument itself.

-`hoplon.unary` is a namespace where the `.ar` counting is done on the first argument.
+`hoplon.guard.unary` is a namespace where the `.ar` counting is done on the first argument.

 The condition of course is that the first argument **has** to be **array like**.